directdemocracy-vote/doc/endorsement.md

 ## description

-Endorsements are published by citizens to endorse others' cards, referendums, anonymizers and trusters.
+Endorsements are published by citizens to endorse cards, referendums, anonymizers and trusters.
-If set, the revoke field means that any previous endorsement of the same participant should be disregarded.
+If set, the `revoke` field means that any previous endorsement of the same participant should be disregarded.
-A citizen can endorse her own card with a revoke field set to publicly discard it and possibly create a new one with a new key.
+A citizen can endorse her own card with a revoke field set to publicly discard it.
+Then, she may create a new card with the same public key or a new public key.
+The `endorsedSignature` field is necessary only when endorsing a card or a referendum.
+It should not be set when endorsing a truster or an anonymizer.
-Endorsements are also published by trusters to endorse citizens, referendums, anonymizers and other trusters.
+Endorsements are also published by trusters to endorse cards, referendums, anonymizers and other trusters.
 The algorithms used by trusters rely on publications, including endorsements, to publish their own endorsements.
 Referendums and anonymizers should not publish any endorsement.